Application for trail-o punching and timed control operation

 • The application can work with a startlist in several modes:

-• No startlist is used (option No startlist), all competitors names or numbers must be entered manually.
+• No startlist is used (option No external startlist); all competitors' names or numbers must be entered manually.

 Map Configuration

-• If you want to use maps shown at ANT display at a timed control you have to define a map source:
+• If you want to use the maps shown at the ANT display at a timed control, you have to define a map source:

-• In the case of a web source, you enter the URL and after the tarball with maps is downloaded, it will be extracted to an internal directory.
+• In the case of a web source, enter the URL address.
+After the tarball with maps is downloaded, it will be extracted to an internal directory.

-• If the maps are already present on the local filesystem, you have to specify the root directory (with maps or with per-class directories with maps).
+• If the maps are already present on the local filesystem, you have to specify the root directory (either with maps or with per-class directories containing maps).

 • While registering answers, the device display orientation is fixed.
-You can choose portrait or landscape orientation according to which one is better for your particular map format.
+You can choose portrait or landscape orientation based on which best suits your map format.

 • For each station, you have to set the following attributes: